simon-frankau/dirac/README.md

 DRAM.
 Serial I/O uses a proper Z80 SIO, but that connects to a TTL serial to USB dongle, rather than RS-232 proper.
 After a false start, I use an oscillator package, rather than a raw crystal.
-Mass storage is going to be SD card, via a break-out board.
+Mass storage is an SD card, via a break-out board.
 I see little reason to cause myself a lot of pain of using a more difficult and less available form of storage!

 (Having said that, recreating old-school floppy drive control sounds like a fun project in itself...)